Enekui/company_file_service/README.md

 - Provide an infrastructure diagram describing bottlenecks of the whole service with estimated costs for 1,000, 1,000,000, and 1,000,000,000 users with 10gb files -- %40 video -- and 1000 requests per user/day.

 # Solution
-*Note: Since I don't have clear information about the develpment of the application, I am assumming everything on my end.
-Also note that this is a general high level overview on how this solution could be implemented, just for guidance.*
+*Note: Since I don't have clear information about the development of the application, I am assuming everything on my end.
+Also note that this is a general high-level overview on how this solution could be implemented, just for guidance.*

 For this approach, since I don't a long track doing architecture for an environment like this, I will use an approach similar to what Netflix does for their video streaming application.
 They are the best in this field and I think it's a good idea to learn from them.

-In order to release some of the infraestructure managemente, we will place everything in the cloud, being AWS the one we will use for this case but I think any major cloud provider will do.
+In order to release some of the infra administration, we will place everything in the cloud, being AWS the one we will use for this case but I think any major cloud provider will do.

 ### Diagram